For more interesting stories, please check out our latest book, “FilipiKnow: Amazing Facts & Figures Every Pinoy Must Know.”

 In 1984, the same agency, MWSS, also uncovered drainage tunnels below Intramuros while doing the required excavation to lay the water pipes.
 Before these tunnels were covered up for good, some engineers from IA performed the necessary documentation.
 It was noted that the tunnels, which were flooded with ankle-deep water, were big enough to accommodate a man in a crouched position.

 As if it’s not complicated enough, we also have to deal with some claims of American forces that the Japanese army relied on a complex system of underground tunnels in a desperate attempt to defend Manila in 1945.

-In the book “United States Army In WWII – The Pacific – Triumph In The Philippines” by Robert Ross Smith, the existence of an underground tunnel in Intramuros was also mentioned, this time as a key that helped Americans defeat the heavily-armed Japanese:
+In “United States Army In WWII – The Pacific – Triumph In The Philippines” by Robert Ross Smith, the existence of an underground tunnel in Intramuros is also mentioned, this time as a key that helped Americans defeat the heavily-armed Japanese: